 The Respondent filed Misc.
-Cause No. 69 of 2021 in the Chief Magistrates Court at Mengo for distress for rent amounting to 40,500,000/= (Forty million Five hundred thousand shillings) against the Applicant.
-His Worship Matovu Hood a Magistrate grade 1 granted the application and issued a special certificate for distress for rent against the Applicant.
-The applicant being dissatisfied with the orders of the trial court applied for revision of the orders in this court.
+Cause No. 67 of 2021 in the Chief Magistrates Court of Mengo for distress for rent amounting to 40,500,000/= (Forty million Five hundred thousand shillings) against the Applicant.
+The Applicant did not file a reply despite being served but appeared on the day set for hearing the application and applied for time to file a reply.
+HW Matovu Hood a Magistrate Grade 1 dismissed his application and issued a special certificate for distress for rent against the Applicant.
+The applicant being dissatisfied with the orders of the trial court applied for revision in this court claiming that the trial Magistrate exercised jurisdiction not vested in him by law and acted with material irregularities.